papocun/papocun/README.md

 ## 👋 About Me

-I like working with data to understand what’s actually going on, why something works, why it doesn’t, and what can be improved.
+I like working with data to understand what’s actually going on, why something works or doesn’t, and what can be improved.
 I break problems into simple questions and use data to answer them.
 I focus on the right metrics, look for patterns, and connect what’s happening with why it’s happening.
 Currently building a strong base in statistics, machine learning, and deep learning by applying them to real problems.
 I’m also interested in experiments, forming hypotheses, testing them properly, and interpreting results.